Criminology class hears from Missing, Murdered Indigenous Women advocate

 Photo of Brian Gallagher, MMIWG+ advocate (Submitted: Brian Gallagher)

 On Oct.
-8 St. Thomas University’s criminology department hosted an in-class discussion to raise awareness about Missing and Murdered Indigenous Women and Girls (MMIWG+).
+8 St. Thomas University’s Perspectives on Missing Persons criminology class took part in a discussion to raise awareness about Missing and Murdered Indigenous Women and Girls (MMIWG+).

 Brian Gallagher is an advocate for MMIWG+ from Saskatoon who participated in the discussion.
 He shared that the beginning of his path to advocate for Indigenous women was when his daughter, Megan Gallagher, went missing in Sept.
 2020.